microsoft/Dynamics365Commerce.ScaleUnit/README.md

 description: This repo contains the sample code on how to extend the Dynamics 365 Headless Commerce engine - APIs, Commerce runtime and Database.
 ---

-# Headless Commerce samples and Reference packages from GitHub and public feed:
+# Headless Commerce samples and Reference packages from GitHub and public feed

 This readme file explains how to run the Headless Commerce extension samples and consume the reference package from the public feed for Dynamics 365 Commerce extension development.

 This repo contains code samples, templates, and tools that are required to extend or customize existing Commerce functionality, samples are published into different repos in GitHub based on the Commerce extension components.
 This topic applies to Dynamics 365 commerce application version 10.0.16 or greater.
 For earlier version refer this [doc](https://docs.microsoft.com/en-us/dynamics365/commerce/dev-itpro/retail-sdk/retail-sdk-overview).

-## Dynamics365Commerce.ScaleUnit repo:
+## Dynamics365Commerce.ScaleUnit repo

 This repo contains the sample code for how to customize the Commerce runtime (CRT), Headless Commerce APIs and channel database.